How Our Process Works — How to Remove Lice from Hair Permanently

 - Comb through the entire scalp in every direction, checking with the paper towel as you go.

-A professional wet check takes about 20-30 minutes, depending on the thickness, length, and texture of the hair.
-Expect to take at least double that time for your checks.
+A professional wet check takes 20-30 minutes, depending on the thickness, length, and texture of the hair.

 Lice & Nits Identification Mini-Guide